-A construction worker’s job includes working on construction sites under site supervisors, performing on-site tasks.
-And other things like assisting in operating construction machinery, collecting and transporting debris from the ground level to where construction is being carried (loading and unloading), constructing buildings and monuments.
-For being skilled in the job, a person needs to have joined a construction training program in a construction school.
+A construction worker’s job includes working on construction sites under site supervisors and performing on-site tasks.
+And other things like assisting in operating construction machinery, collecting and transporting debris from the ground level to where construction is being carried (loading and unloading), and constructing buildings and monuments.
+To be skilled in the job, a person needs to have joined a construction training program in a construction school.
 These construction training programs engrave in students the requisite skills and hands-on experience that help them to become successful builders.
 In addition, these framing classes try their best to install necessary practical experience within their students, which allows them to go ahead in their future.

 According to research done by indeed.com, the average salary of a construction laborer is $16.07 per hour in the United States, which counts to $385.68 per day, which is astounding.
 A person pursuing a career in construction will always be economically satisfied by his job, and that’s what a job is meant for.

-For excelling in any profession, a person is always expected to have specific skills that make his work ‘desired for’ in the market and recognition.
+To excel in any profession, a person is always expected to have specific skills that make his work ‘desired for’ in the market and recognized.
 This, too, goes well with the construction business.
-The industry is pretty demanding, and there are certain sets of skills that the person should possess to be successful.
+The industry is pretty demanding, and there are specific skills that a person should possess to be successful.
 These are:

 A construction worker’s job is physically demanding.
 Therefore, a substantial amount of strength and stamina is required for performing tasks on a job site.
-For example, around 50 percent of construction jobs do heavy lifting work and physical strength.
-This signifies how crucial physical force is to this business.
+For example, around 50 percent of construction jobs are heavy lifting and physical strength.
+This signifies how vital physical force is to this business.

 Construction workers are expected to have a working knowledge of math and geometry to compute building materials.
-Maintain track of measurements because a construction job is more than just manual labor.
-Reading is also an essential skill because construction workers are required to deal with plenty of documentation.
+In addition, maintain track of measurements because a construction job is more than just manual labor.
+Reading is also an essential skill because construction workers must deal with plenty of documentation.

 Construction workers must possess hand-eye coordination and dexterity.
-Construction jobs require sitting and standing for long hours, need moving arms and legs quickly, simultaneously, and accurately.
+Construction jobs require sitting and standing for long hours and need moving arms and legs quickly, simultaneously, and accurately.